-James Alvarez is an Articling Student with Rosen Kirshen Tax Law.
+James Alvarez is an Associate with Rosen Kirshen Tax Law.

-He recently graduated from Queen’s University’s Faculty of Law.
+James studied law at Queen’s University.
 While there, he was an associate editor with the Queen’s Law Journal, worked as a research assistant, and won the Queen’s Law Prize in Advanced Constitutional Law.
 Prior to Law School, James studied Economics at Acadia University in Nova Scotia.

 James has lived all over the country.
 In addition to Nova Scotia and Ontario, he was born in Yellowknife, and grew up in Calgary, Alberta.